-Mr. Jeffrey Scott Ackert, Director - Mr. Ackert, a geologist, has been involved in gold exploration in Africa for over 10 years.
+Mr. Jeffrey Scott Ackert, Director and Vice-President, Exploration and Business Development - Mr. Ackert, a geologist, has been involved in gold exploration in Africa for over 10 years.
 Mr. Ackert has worked in Burkina Faso, Mali, Niger and Ghana in West Africa, and Tanzania and Kenya in East Africa.
 He has worked for several majors, including six years as a mine geologist at Barrick's Golden Patricia mine in Northern Ontario.
+Mr. Ackert is President and CEO of

-Mr. Ackert held the positions of Vice-President of Exploration and Vice-President Technical Services for Orezone Resources Inc. until that company's sale to IAMGOLD.
-Recently, Mr. Ackert was appointed President and Chief Executive Officer for Carube Copper Corp.
+Carube Copper Corp. and has previously held the positions of Vice-President of Exploration and Vice-President Technical Services for Orezone Resources Inc. until that company's sale to IAMGOLD.

 Marie Cupello, Corporate Secretary & Chief Financial Officer - Ms. Cupello has approximately 20 years of experience as a bookkeeper for a wide variety of companies including junior exploration companies, a management company, a non-profit society, among others.
-For the past nine years she has been head of the accounting department for a number of private companies and several publicly listed companies.
+For the past ten years she has been head of the accounting department for a number of private companies and several publicly listed companies.